Ruth Reese-Lane ’92 has always been curious. She has a natural interest in the human experience—the story—inspired by her upbringing.

 Currently, Lane serves as an immigration attorney in her own private practice.
 “We work with people from around the world,” she says.
 “We see everyone—businesses, families, and individuals—seeking safety.”
 Lane says that Dreamers, undocumented immigrants who were brought to the United States as children, are in a particularly tough position, with great uncertainty as Congress clashes over the fate of the Deferred Action for Childhood Arrivals (DACA) program.

 Amid the uncertainty, Lane offers some advice to Scripps students and families.

 “Through these difficult times, you have a great deal of support from communities around the world,” she says.
 “We recognize that there is a sense of fear, and it’s important to seek legal counsel before taking any action, including moving or leaving the country.
 In some cases, there are available resources and other actions that can be taken.”

 Lane applauds the young activists who have worked to raise awareness of the DACA program and support the Dreamers.
 “It is important to continue the dialogue around these issues,” she says.
 “We need to hear immigrant stories and continue to acknowledge and respect their human, economic, and cultural contributions.”

 Scripps College seeks support from alumnae, families, and friends.
 Gifts to the Immigration and Civil Rights Emergency Fund allow students to seek legal counsel and pay for court fees.
-Visit our giving page to make a difference today.
+Click here to make a gift today.
 The College also offers many resources for students and families affected by changes to the DACA program.
 For more information, visit the Dean of Students website.